 Whether it’s simply making them feel special or rewarding them when they’ve met or exceeded their goals, your brief gestures of recognition could provide your employees with long-term engagement that will affect both your team and your company at large.

 With the power of managing direct reports comes the responsibility of assuring their happiness and motivation both in their roles and in their workplace.

 If you’ve been sweating while reading this post because you forgot to express your gratitude towards your coworkers this past holiday season, don’t worry: employee appreciation should occur year-round.

 A great way to ensure that you start the new year off on the right foot?
 Show your reports a little Thnks before Q1 heats up.

 Click here to learn more about the do's and don'ts of employee appreciation.

 Thnks can help you empower your employees and enhance their motivation.
 Within seconds, you can show them your appreciation by searching for a gesture, personalizing a note, and sending it off via SMS or email.
 Interested in learning more?
+Interested in learning more?
 Sign up for a demo or check out our employee appreciation page!